purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Optimization-Algorithms/gradient-descent.md

 ## Overview

-The concept of derivatives is fundamental in calculus and can be categorized into two main types: **Derivatives** and **Partial Derivatives**.

 ### Derivative
 - **Definition**: The derivative is applicable to single-variable functions.
 - **Geometric Interpretation**: The derivative at a specific point on a curve represents the slope of the tangent line at that point.